 What about “human-made” snow?

 Snowmaking today works on the same principle but has become amazingly sophisticated.
 Water and pressurized air are forced through a snow gun or a large “cannon.”
-Voila! snow.
+And voila, snow.
 It is used to assure the reliability of a resort’s snow cover.
 It can add to the snowpack or actually be the snowpack.
-And, it is so good, you won’t know the difference between what was shot from guns or what fell from the sky.
+And, it is so good that you often may not know the difference between what was shot from guns or what fell from the sky.